Keep your patients, staff and equipment safe with entrance control

 Door Detective – the antidote to unauthorised access

-As well as preventing drug theft and safeguarding valuable equipment, this additional level of security helps patients to feel safe and comfortable during treatment and recovery, can be used to monitor and control access to departments with particularly vulnerable patients – such as maternity or children’s wards – and helps healthcare providers to feel confident that they can provide medical care in a secure environment.
+As well as preventing drug theft and safeguarding valuable equipment, this additional level of security helps patients to feel safe and comfortable during treatment and recovery, and can be used to monitor and control access to departments with particularly vulnerable patients – such as maternity or children’s wards – and helps healthcare providers to feel confident that they can provide medical care in a secure environment.

 Train your staff in security protocol